crownstone/bluenet/README.md

 Of course, this is too cumbersome.
 We will soon implement something that figures out the right handles automatically.

+## iBeacon

+There is iBeacon functionality, if you want to try that out.
+For that you will need to set a define in the main file.

+    #define IBEACON

+This is not the normal operation mode of the Crownstones, and it is not guaranteed to stay.

 ## Todo list

 * Clean up code